 - 1. In the Settings charm, click Power and then select Restart. - 2.
-Hold down 0 (zero) key and then release this key one second after the computer is power on. - 3.
-Select Troubleshoot. - 4.
+Hold down 0 (zero) key and then release this key one second after the computer is power on.
+Choose Yes if you want to continue. - In tablet mode, hold down the Volume up button until the Boot menu is loaded and then select HDD Recovery. - Select Troubleshoot. - 4.
 Select Reset your PC. - 5.
 Follow the on screen instructions to finish the recovery.